Federal University of Paraná: Admissions

-The wait for the results of Part II is much longer and the results may take something between 4 and 7 weeks.
+The wait for the results of Part II used to take much longer, approximately between 4 and 7 weeks.

 A list with all the admitted candidates comes out usually in the middle of January—on the same day as the Mud-bath Party sponsored by the Central Directory of Students (Portuguese: Diretório Central dos Estudantes, DCE) occurs.

+However, as of 2026, the entrance exam system changed to consist on one phase only.